mathcrafter/mathcrafter/README.md

 - Plains: dirt, wood, clay, pumpkin
 - Desert: sand, glass, sandstone, cactus
 - More biomes to be added...

+## Crafting Pickaxes

+In the pickaxe shop, players can craft new pickaxes using blocks they've collected:

+1. Each pickaxe requires a specific type and amount of blocks (e.g., wood pickaxe requires 25 wood)
+2. The buy button is disabled if the player doesn't have enough blocks
+3. When purchasing, the required blocks are consumed from the inventory

 ## Score Calculation